 - BrightstarDB.LogLevel configures the level of detail that is logged by the BrightstarDB application.
 The valid options are ERROR, INFO, WARN, DEBUG, and ALL.
 For more information about logging and configuring where logs are written please refer to the section Logging.
-For Windows Phone 7.1 this setting is fixed as ERROR and cannot be overridden. - BrightstarDB.TxnFlushTripleCount specifies a batch size for importing large sets of triples.
-At the end of each batch BrightstarDB will perform housekeeping tasks to try to ensure a lower memory footprint.
+For Windows Phone 7.1 this setting is fixed as ERROR and cannot be overridden. - BrightstardB.TxnFlushTripleCount specifies a batch size for importing large sets of triples.
+At the end of each batch BrightstardB will perform housekeeping tasks to try to ensure a lower memory footprint.
 The default value is 10,000 on .NET 4.0.
 For applications that run on larger, more capable hardware (with available memory of 4GB or more) the value can usually be increased to 50,000 or even 100,000 but it is worth testing the configured value before committing to it in deployment.
 For Windows Phone 7.1 this value is fixed as 1,000 and cannot be overridden. - BrightstarDB.PageCacheSize specifies the amount of memory in MB to be used by the BrightstarDB store page cache.
 This setting applies only to applications that open a BrightstarDB store as the cache is used to cache pages of data from the data.bs and resources.bs data files.
 The default value is 2048 on .NET 4.0 and 4 on Windows Phone 7.1.
 Note that this memory is not all allocated on startup so actual memory usage by the application may initially be lower than this value. - BrightstarDB.ResourceCacheLimit specifies the number of resource entries to keep cached for each open store.
 Default values are 1,000,000 on .NET 4.0 and 10,000 on Windows Phone. - BrightstarDB.
 EnableQueryCache specifies whether or not the application should cache the results of SPARQL queries.
 Allowed values are "true" or "false" and the setting defaults to "true".
-Query caching is only available on .NET 4.0 so this setting has no effect on Windows Phone 7.1 - BrightstarDB.
-QueryCacheDirectory specifies the folder location where cached results are stored. - BrightstarDB.QueryCacheMemory specifies the amount of memory in MB to be used by the SPARQL query cache.
-The default value is 256. - BrightstarDB.QueryCacheDisk specifies the amount of disk space (in MB) to be used by the SPARQL query cache.
+Query caching is only available on .NET 4.0 so this setting has no effect on Windows Phone 7.1 - BrightstarDB.QueryCacheDirectory specifies the folder location where cached results are stored. - BrightstarDB.QueryCacheMemory specifies the amount of memory in MB to be used by the SPARQL query cache.
+The default value is 256.

+- BrightstarDB.QueryCacheDisk specifies the amount of disk space (in MB) to be used by the SPARQL query cache.
 The default value is 2048.
-The disk space used will be in a subdirectory under the location specified by the BrightstarDB.StoreLocation configuration property. - BrightstarDB.QueryExecutionTimeout specifies the amount of time (in milliseconds) that a SPARQL query is allowed to run for queries that exceed this threshold will be aborted.
-This setting applies only to embedded stores when connecting to a server, the query timeout is determined by the server configuration. - BrightstarDB.PersistenceType specifies the default type of persistence used for the main BrighstarDB index files.
+The disk space used will be in a subdirectory under the location specified by the BrightstarDB.StoreLocation configuration property. - BrightstarDB.PersistenceType specifies the default type of persistence used for the main BrighstarDB index files.
 Allowed values are "appendonly" or "rewrite" (values are case-insensitive).
-For more information about the store persistence types please refer to the section Store Persistence Types. - BrightstarDB.StatsUpdate.Timespan specifies the minimum number of seconds that must pass between automatic update of store statistics. - BrightstarDB.StatsUpdate.TransactionCount specifies the minimum number of transactions that must occur between automatic update of store statistics. - BrightstarDB.UpdateExecutionTimeout specifies the amount of time (in milliseconds) that a SPARQL update is allowed to run for updates that exceed this threshold will be aborted.
-This setting applies only to embedded stores when connecting to a server, the query timeout is determined by the server configuration.
+For more information about the store persistence types please refer to the section Store Persistence Types. - BrightstarDB.
+StatsUpdate.
+Timespan specifies the minimum number of seconds that must pass between automatic update of store statistics. - BrightstarDB.StatsUpdate.TransactionCount specifies the minimum number of transactions that must occur between automatic update of store statistics.

-22.6.6 Example Server Configuration
+6.5.4 Example Server Configuration